Gurbilases: Gurbilas Patshahi Dasvin

 It was authored by Koer Singh Kalal in 1751.
 (Note: To be confused with the Gurbilas Dasvin Patshahi completed by Sukha Singh in 1797.
 Koer Singh's name is alternatively spelt as 'Kuir Singh'.
 The title of the text is alternatively spelt as 'Gurbilas Patshahi Dasvi'.)
+It has been claimed it was an early 19th century composition but as per Karamjit K. Malhotra these claims have been refuted.
 The work narrates the life of Guru Gobind Singh.
 Koer Singh claims the stories told in the work were narrated by Bhai Mani Singh.
 It was the first fully comprehensive work covering the life of Guru Gobind Singh.

 Bansavalinama Dasan Patshahian Ka

 Authored by Kesar Singh Chibbar in 1769.

 Gurbilas Dasvin Patshahi

 Folio of a Gurbilas Patshahi Dasvin manuscript (Sukha Singh's version), dated to 1836 C.E.
 (1893 Bk.)

 Authored by Sukha Singh in 1797.
 (Note: Not to be confused with the Gurbilas Patshahi Dasvin authored by Koer Singh in 1751.)